KGGL: KGGL

 Sunbrook sold its radio properties—ten in Montana and a pair in Wenatchee, Washington—to Seattle-based Fisher Broadcasting in 1994, with Sunbrook becoming a division of Fisher after the sale was completed.
 With the contemporary hit format long associated with KDXT in a national slump, Fisher opted to make a major change.
-It flipped KGGL to country, taking on established country outlet KYSS, in September 1995.
+It flipped the station to country as KGGL, taking on established country outlet KYSS, in September 1995.
 This left Missoula without a station in the contemporary hit radio format.
 The format change was a successful one: the fall 2005 Eastlan radio ratings for Missoula showed KGGL tied with public radio station KUFM and beating third-place KYSS.

 In a 24-station sale that was only partially completed, Fisher sold many of its small-market radio properties to Cherry Creek Radio in 2006 in order to fund an expansion into Spanish-language television in major Pacific Northwest markets.
 The 24 stations contributed just one-fourth of the radio division's revenue, with Fisher's three Seattle stations comprising the rest.

 Effective June 17, 2022, Cherry Creek Radio sold KGGL as part of a 42 station/21 translator package to Townsquare Media for $18.75 million.